-A. For subdivision, the following guidelines apply:
+For subdivision, the following guidelines apply:

-- 1. Where property is proposed to be subdivided and more than three parcels, including the remainder (if applicable) are proposed, the Regional District shall require the applicant to supply a report prepared by a professional Hydrogeologist or engineer registered in the province of British Columbia and experienced in hydrogeological investigations which includes the following: - a) An assessment of the characteristics and behavior of the aquifer at its most stressed time of the year which includes two cross sections which define the groundwater body and determine where the water comes from.
-The assessment must also examine the location of proposed wells and their interaction with the Yellow Point Aguifer; - The results and professional interpretation of a minimum 72 hour pumping test to occur in at least one location within the lands being subdivided or a greater number as recommended by a professional hydrogeologist or engineer based on the scale of development and aquifer characteristics; - c) An assessment of seasonal water table fluctuations and the ability of the Yellow Point aquifer to provide a sustainable water supply which satisfies the additional groundwater demand without impacting adjacent rural properties or restricting or limiting the availability of water supply for agricultural irrigation; - d) An assessment of the potential for salt water intrusion as a result of the proposed water extraction which is required to service the proposed development; and, - e) Identification of key recharge points located on the subject property and recommended measures to protect them. - f) Recommendations to address the impacts on groundwater quality and quantity identified through the assessments outlined in sections 1.i v.
+- (i) Where property is proposed to be subdivided and more than three parcels, including the remainder (if applicable) are proposed, the Regional District shall require the applicant to supply report prepared by a professional Hydrogeologist or engineer registered in the province of British Columbia and experienced in hydrogeological investigations which includes the following: - (A) An assessment of the characteristics and behavior of the aquifer at its most stressed time of the year which includes two cross sections which define the groundwater body and determine where the water comes from.
+The assessment must also examine the location of proposed wells and their interaction with the Yellow Point Aquifer; - (B) The results and professional interpretation of a minimum 72 hour pumping test to occurin at least one location within the lands being subdivided or a greater number asrecommended by a professional hydrogeologist or engineer based on the scale of development and aquifer characteristics; - C) An assessment of seasonal water table fluctuations and the ability of the Yellow Point aquifer to provide a sustainable water supply which satisfies the additional groundwaterdemand without impacting adjacent rural properties or restricting or limiting the availability of water supply for agricultural irrigation; - (D) An assessment of the potential for salt water intrusion as a result of the proposed water extraction which is required to service the proposed development; and, - (E) Identification of key recharge points located on the subject property and recommended measures to protect them. - (F) Recommendations to address the impacts on groundwater quality and quantityidentified through the assessments outlined in sections 1.i v.